ikem-krueger/ikem-krueger.github.io/_drafts/2018-02-23-hackintosh-on-hp-pavilion-a6769de.md

 | Audio: | Realtek ALC888S |
 | Ethernet: | Realtek 8111C |

+I checked if I can install Mac OS X High Sierra on it.
+There is no real tool for it.

+But it boils down to this:

+- 1
+- 2
+- 3

-The Intel GMA 3100 is the problem child.
-Some people got them to work, but that's way over my head how they did it.
+The Intel GMA 3100 is a problem child.
+Some people got them to work, I'm not one of them.

 I bought this additional hardware: